phaustin/quantecon-example/book/docs/need_for_speed.md

 -   Matplotlib
 -   Pandas

-For us, there\'s another (relatively new) library that will also be essential for numerical computing:
+For us, there's another (relatively new) library that will also be essential for numerical computing:

 -   Numba

-Over the next few lectures we\'ll see how to use these libraries.
+Over the next few lectures we'll see how to use these libraries.

-But first, let\'s quickly review how they fit together.
+But first, let's quickly review how they fit together.

 -   NumPy forms the foundations by providing a basic array data type (think of vectors and matrices) and functions for acting on these